lerna/lerna/README.md

 The two primary commands in Lerna are `lerna bootstrap` and `lerna publish`.

-`bootstrap` will link dependencies in the monorepo together.
+`bootstrap` will link dependencies in the repo together.
-`publish` will help publish updated packages.
+`publish` will help publish any updated packages.

 ## Getting Started

-> The instructions below are for Lerna 2.x which is currently in beta and actively being worked on.
+> The instructions below are for Lerna 2.x which is currently in beta (actively being worked on).
 > We recommend using it instead of 1.x for a new lerna project.
 Check the [wiki](https://github.com/lerna/lerna/wiki/1.x-Docs) if you need to see the 1.x README.

 Let's start by installing Lerna globally with [npm](https://www.npmjs.com/).